Kerry tries for Syria deal with Russia as White House, Pentagon lose patience

 Although the US shares some mutual interest with the Russians in bombing groups like Nusra Front, the Pentagon does not see the Russians as critical to that effort, nor is it eager to give Russia sensitive US intelligence about where US aircraft are operating in Syria.

 A main point of contention is the mingling of opposition fighters, backed by the United States and Middle East allies, and Nusra militants, mostly in southwestern Aleppo.
-Russia has balked at a ceasefire in areas where there is so-called "marbling" of the two groups
+Russia has balked at a ceasefire in areas where there is so-called "marbling" of the two groups.

 Another sticking point centers around access to the main "Costello road" leading to Aleppo, where distrust between the regime and rebels has held up delivery of critical humanitarian supplies.